isayev/ASE_ANI/README.md

 ### NOTICE: Python binaries built for python 3.6 and CUDA 9
 ### Works only under Ubuntu variants of Linux

 This is a prototype interface for ANI-1 neural net potential for The Atomic Simulation Environment (ASE).
-Current ANI-1.1 potential implements CHNO elements and experimental support for S and F.
+Current ANI-1.1 potential implements CHNO elements.

 ##REQUIREMENTS:
 * Python 3.6 (we recommend [Anaconda](https://www.continuum.io/downloads) distribution)